enthought/ets/docs/source/eeps/eep-7.rst

 to move to a Python 3-only codebase.

-Additionally, we would like to make use of some of the new features of Traits 6.1 and remove things which were deprecated in Traits 6.0 and 6.1.
+Additionally, we would like to make use of some of the new features of Traits 6.1 and remove the usage of things like ``TraitHandlers`` which were deprecated in Traits 6.0 and 6.1.
 In doing this we want to minimize the disruption to other codebases.

 This also presents a plan for dropping support for old versions of the GUI toolkits (Qt 4, WxPython < 4.1).